 If there's one thing to expect from a new Christopher Nolan movie, it's the unexpected.
-After tackling everything from superheroes to spies, from time travel to dreams within dreams and the furthest reaches of space, the five-time Oscar nominee is venturing into a new genre: the biopic.
+After tackling everything from superheroes to spies, time travel, dreams within dreams and the furthest reaches of space, the five-time Oscar-nominated filmmaker is venturing into a new genre: the biopic.

 Following 2020's Tenet, Nolan's next movie is Oppenheimer, which is named after its subject, theoretical physicist J. Robert Oppenheimer.
 Like all Nolan projects, the film has a tantalizing premise, an impressively stacked cast and an assemblage of trusted collaborators behind the scenes.
 Here is everything you need to know about Oppenheimer.

 The movie tells the story of "the father of the atomic bomb," J. Robert Oppenheimer, whose work at the Manhattan Project's Los Alamos Laboratory led to the invention of the first nuclear weapons during World War II.
 Oppenheimer is based on the Pulitzer Prize-winning book American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird and the late Martin J. Sherwin, the latter of whom spent more than two decades conducting his research.

 Nolan's last WWII-set film, 2017's Dunkirk, earned eight Oscar nominations — including Best Picture and Best Directing — and won three: Best Film Editing, Best Sound Editing and Best Sound Mixing.

 Universal Pictures will release Oppenheimer in theaters on July 21, 2023.

 Who's in it?

 Cillian Murphy stars as J. Robert Oppenheimer, marking the sixth collaboration between the actor and director (following The Dark Knight Trilogy, Inception and Dunkirk).